 - The World Health Organization’s advice on the coronavirus

-We contacted Drewry, an independent maritime research consultancy, to see if they have any insights on the impact of the Coronavirus on the port sector.
+We contacted Drewry, an independent maritime research consultancy, to see if they have any insights on the impact of the Coronavirus on the port and container sector.
 While they haven’t done anything for the wider passenger or cargo sector, they have produced some data on the container sector which may be of interest.

 Published 3 March 2020.